-Refer to note 16 to the consolidated financial statements
+Refer to note 17 to the consolidated financial statements

 The Group has a significant amount of goodwill arising primarily from the acquisition of various businesses in prior years.
-As at 31 December 2022, goodwill, which amounted to HK\$509 million after impairment of HK\$18 million provided for Advertising Groups, is related to Social Network and Publishing cash-generating units.
+Impairment of goodwill amounted to HK\$8 million for the year ended 31 December 2023 is related to Social Network Group.
+Goodwill amounted to HK\$502 million after impairment as at 31 December 2023 is related to Publishing Group.